 - Foundational business knowledge

 - Applicants may demonstrate their foundational business knowledge through the completion of an undergraduate degree in business or through the completion of prerequisite courses which may be completed either prior to or in addition to this program’s coursework.

 *Official transcripts for all course work taken after high school are required to complete your application.
-Official transcripts should be sent directly to GradCAS, detailed instructions including address can be found under the Sending Official Transcripts to GradCAS menu.
+Official transcripts should be sent directly to the Office of Graduate Admission.